A guide to Phuket’s Sandbox scheme: All you need to know

-From July 1st, 2021, Phuket will officially begin welcoming back (without the need to quarantine) tourists and expats from low-risk countries that have been vaccinated against COVID-19.
-This milestone comes after months of preparation from introducing effective health and control measures to vaccinating the local population, and ensuring a robust system is in place to seamlessly guide visitors from immigration at Phuket International Airport to their accommodation.
+As of July 1st, 2021, Phuket began welcoming back (without the need to quarantine) tourists and expats that have been vaccinated against COVID-19.
+The milestone came after months of preparation, from introducing effective health measures and vaccinating the local population to ensuring a robust system to seamlessly guide visitors from immigration from Phuket International Airport to their accommodation.

-The highly anticipated Phuket “Sandbox” scheme will be closely monitored by the Thai government and the Tourism Authority of Thailand (TAT) as it aims to revive the local economy and become a beacon of hope for numerous other sun-kissed locations and provinces across the country.
+To date, the Phuket Sandbox scheme is closely monitored by the Thai government and the Tourism Authority of Thailand (TAT) as it continues to revive the local economy and become a prime example for other sun-kissed locations and provinces across the country to observe and follow.

-With so much to know and learn, this Pacific Prime Thailand article provides everything you need to know about the Phuket Sandbox scheme and more.
-Let’s get started!
+With so much to understand, this Pacific Prime Thailand article provides everything you need to know about the Phuket Sandbox scheme and more.

 What is the Phuket Sandbox scheme?